DerivosaurusRex/Girvan-Newman-Algorithm-DataClustering/README.md

-# diplomski_projekt2016
+# Girvan-Newman Algorithm implementation
-Implementation of Girvan-Newman algorithm based on Facebook profile data an JUNG Java framework
+Implementation of Girvan-Newman algorithm and visualisation based on Facebook profile data an JUNG Java framework